matathias/Empire-1_6-Continued/Docs/interfaces-and-registries.md

 **Registry**: `AutoDefenderRegistry`
 **Purpose**: Register external world objects as auto-defenders for Empire settlements (and other `IRaidTarget`s).

 When a settlement is attacked, the registry searches for the best available defender within range.
-The defender creates a `militaryForce` and is placed on cooldown after battle resolution.
+The defender creates a `MilitaryForce` and is placed on cooldown after battle resolution.

 ```csharp
 public interface IAutoDefender